Other Policies and Procedures

 - The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.
-Students should submit to the registrar, dean of students, academic department head or other appropriate official, written requests that identify the record(s) they wish to inspect.
-The College official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the College official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.
+Students should submit to the registrar, a signed Request to Inspect and Review Educational Rrecords form.
+The request should identify the record(s) they wish to inspect.
+The Registrar will make arrangements to have the Academic Record available in the office to be inspected.
+If the records are not maintained by the Registrar's Office, the request will be forwarded to the appropriate parties for review.

 - The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
 Students may ask the College to amend a record that they believe is inaccurate or misleading.
 They should write the College official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 - The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, the College discloses education records without consent to officials of another school, upon request, in which a student seeks or intends to enroll.